 The ROI calculation is straightforward.
 A provider generating $30,000 to $50,000 per month in collections who is delayed by six weeks due to credentialing errors represents $45,000 to $75,000 in lost revenue.
 If outsourcing to a credentialing services specialist prevents even one such delay per year, it more than pays for itself.

-How to Speed Up the Credentialing Process
+How to Speed Up the Provider Credentialing Process

 While you cannot eliminate the time payers and verification organizations need to process applications, you can eliminate the delays that are within your control: